AgostonBabicz/AgostonBabicz/README.md

 - 👋 Hi, I’m @AgostonBabicz
-- 👀 I’m interested in Java, C, Phyton programming.
+- 👀 I’m interested in Cyber Security, Data Engineering, Networking, Java, C and Phyton programming.
-- 🌱 I’m currently learning Java, C#, Python Javascript programming languages while being up to date with current tech news and advancements affecting the industry.
+- 🌱 I’m currently learning Java, C#, Python and Javascript programming languages while being up to date with current tech news and advancements affecting the industry.
 - 💞️ I’m looking to collaborate on every project with which I can improve.
 - 📫 How to reach me: babiczagoston3@gmail.com
 <!---